FedericoBustaffa/obsidian/notes/ai_fundamentals/artificial_life.md

 Typically _type 4_ rules are the most interesting.

+Cellular automatas can have **universal computation** properties (universal Turing machines).
+The computational power is defined by the rule; not every rule leads to a universal computation CA.

-Cellular automatas can have **universal computation** properties (Turing machines) because changes in input alone are sufficient to compute any computable function.
+changes in input alone are sufficient to compute any computable function.

 Of course the simplest formulation of cellular automata can be to expensive to